 Height.
 Measure the tallest point of the pin from top to bottom

 Width/Diameter.
 Measure the widest point of the pin from side to side

 Related Subjects - enter the official Hard Rock location where the pin was released; or can be Hard Rock Pin without Location, Hard Rock Online Exclusives.
 Pins can have multiple subjects which can also include holidays and events

 Description - Every pin must have a description.
 Describe the pin in detail.
 Be as detailed as possible.
 If you can research buildings etc. that appear on the pin, add that information to the description.
 Other key information that should be included in the pin description should be: Paint Style (current pins are either painted or unpainted), number of print lines on the back of the pin, back pattern style, distribution, and base metal color.
 Also, include the retail price of the pin and release date if known at the end of the description.

 In regards to paint style, Pin manufacturers such as PINCRAFT, Pin USA and Gift Creations made pins in the "Cloisonne" style until the year 2000.
 Since the year 2000, Gift Creations, Pin USA and PINCRAFT have not used the Cloisonne process.
 All pins have been either "Painted" or "Painted with Clear Epoxy" as the base paint styles.
 Most all pins currently are either painted or unpainted.

 At least one Pin image must be present.
 It is recommended to include multiple images featuring the front and back of the pin.

-RULE 2: Primary pin photos should be of the front of the pin.
-Secondary images can include the back of pins as well as backing card and any other special packaging.
+RULE 2.
+Primary pin photos should be of the front of the pin.
+Secondary images can include the back of pins as well as the backing card and any other special packaging.